matthewmueller/coderunner/Readme.md

 #### ❖ Extendable

-One of the upcoming goals of coderunner is to be more extendable by separating the API from the frontend. gp
+One of the upcoming goals of coderunner is to be more extendable by separating the API from the frontend.
+This will allow coderunner to support a variety of services.

 ## Development

 ### Local without docker (easy, insecure)